Dry Sensitive Skin

 ‘This skin is considered more delicate with a lower amount of pigment, a thin epidermis, and blood vessels close to the skin surface, hence the obvious appearance of redness.’

-Dr Howard goes on to explain that a defect in the skin’s protective outer layer is often the cause of sensitive skin.
+Dr Howard goes on to explain that a defect in the skin’s protective outer layer is often the cause of extremely dry and sensitive skin.
 This defect can allow things such as allergens, irritants and microbes to get into the skin and cause a reaction.

 Sensitised skin is most often caused by reactions to environmental factors.
 The Dermal Institute lists the following factors as potential causes: